dev-emartins/dev-emartins/README.md

 > 👨🏽‍💻 _I'm studying **Computer Science** - **UEPB**_.

-> 👨🏽‍💼 _I'm passionate about programming and technology, it's fun to learn new techniques and ways and develop new work_.
+> 👨🏽‍💼 _I'm passionate about programming and technology.
+It's fun to learn new techniques, explore different methods, and develop innovative solutions._

 ### Contact